 A lot of times, the customers don’t respond to the rider’s call to confirm his or her delivery address or is simply absent at the delivery location.
 Locus is helping riders by providing customers with ‘geofencing notifications’, in which the customer is automatically sent an alert once the delivery executive is near the destination.

-Customers can even provide specific instructions about the delivery (ex.- deliver the product in the neighbor’s house), which will be sent to the rider.
+Customers can even provide specific instructions about the delivery during order placement (ex.- deliver the product in the neighbor’s house), which will be sent to the rider.
 Locus is also working on providing a secondary contact number of customers to the riders to achieve better connectivity.

 With companies giving increasingly more importance to customer satisfaction, feedback from the end consumer makes or breaks a rider’s remuneration.
 To improve the customer experience and reduce the friction in last-mile deliveries, Locus provides the feature of partial pickup and deliveries.